 - Set Up Learning Management System – Stations are a great way to get through all of those start-of-the-year logistics.
 Post the signup code for Schoology or Google Classroom.
 Once in the system, you can then have the other tasks posted as well, such as the google information form or electronic syllabus.
-You can also have students sign up for other online programs they will be using such as Sr. Wooly, Duolingo, or creating a Spanish class Twitter account.
+You can also have students sign up for other online programs they will be using such as Sr. Wooly, and Duolingo, or create a Spanish class Twitter account.

 - Proficiency Puzzle – Have students work in groups to learn about proficiency levels with a proficiency puzzle.
 It helps to build background vocabulary such as “interpersonal,” and “novice low,” and sets the foundation for the class.

-- Interpersonal Speaking – For level 2 and up, students could be given speaking task Cards, to get their language skills flowing again.
+- Interpersonal Speaking – For levels 2 and up, students could be given speaking task Cards, to get their language skills flowing again.
 This is a great way for the teacher to listen in and see what baseline the students are at.
 These could even be recorded for the teacher to listen to at a later time.
 This would be great on Flipgrid.